HampeiSasahara/adv-des-attack-dddc/README.md

 # adv-dddc
-This repository contains MATLAB code for the paper:
+This repository contains MATLAB code for the work:
 "**Adversarial Destabilization Attacks to Direct Data-Driven Control**", available at ***.

 ## Requirements